Readri205/MS2_Project/README.md

     * Expand the site to include more details on the countries
     * Update the API references for data such that the site 'maintains' itself when the World Bank Database updates the API data.
 Currently, some data is supplied via manual and CSV input which will require a manual process to update when the data is refreshed.
     * Amend the Drop Down Search function to return the Country list in alphabetical order.
-    * Amend the 'Home' page pie charts to ensure appropriate rendering on screen sizes between x and y size.
+    * Amend the 'Home' page pie charts to ensure appropriate rendering on screen sizes at 280px size.

 ## Technologies Used